 In this video…

-Gross profit margin is the most important number on your company’s income statement or profit and loss statement.
 Gross profit divided by income equals gross profit margin, or GPM.
 Gross profit margin shows the proportion of money left over from revenues after accounting for direct costs or job costs, also known as cost of goods sold.
-Gross profit is before we deduct our overhead expenses.
-Knowing our gross profit margin lets us know what expenses we can afford.
+Gross profit is calculated before you deduct overhead expenses.
+Knowing your gross profit margin lets you know what expenses you can afford.

 For example, let’s imagine you’ve been doing all your estimating yourself and you’d like to hire an estimator.
 That will be an overhead expense.
 You think you’ll need to pay the estimator $50,000 per year, and your labor burden for the estimator will be 20% for payroll taxes and Workers’ Compensation.
 At this point, you don’t plan to offer any health or retirement benefits.
 The labor plus burden will be $60,000.
 Your company has a GPM of 25%. $60,000 divided by .25 shows you’ll need to increase your sales by $240,000 to cover the cost of the new estimator.

-Please visit the On Track website for more ratios that can help you run your business.
-I hope I’ve convinced you how important it is to read and understand your financial reports.
-Please take advantage of the free tools posted on the On Track website.
+We at On Track hope we have convinced you how important it is to read and understand your financial reports.
+Please take advantage of our free tools.
 Ensuring your bookkeeping is current and accurate is crucial before relying on the financial reports.
 Garbage in, garbage out.

 Please let us know if these videos have been helpful to you.
 Everyone from the On Track Business Management team looks forward to hearing from you soon.